nrwl/nx/docs/angular/migration/migration-angular.md

 - To run e2e tests, run `ng e2e`.
 - To see your dependency graph, run `nx dep-graph`.

 > Your dependency graph will grow as you add, and use more applications and libraries.
+You can add the `--watch` flag to `nx dep-graph` to see this changes in-browser as you add them.

 Learn more about the advantages of Nx in the following guides: